 VRC In Training: A complete position description has been provided for your review.

-To be eligible for a Vocational Rehabilitation Counselor-In-Training position, the applicant MUST have a master's or doctoral degree in Professional Counseling or be in an approved related field, and must be able to obtain a Wisconsin Professional Counselor Training License from the Wisconsin Department of Safety and Professional Services prior to the applicant's first day of work.
+To be eligible for a Vocational Rehabilitation Counselor-In-Training position, the applicant MUST have a master's or doctoral degree in Professional Counseling or be in an approved related field.
+The ability to obtain a Professional Counselor Training License per s.
+457, Wis.
+Stats. is required upon appointment to a Vocational Rehabilitation Counselor-In Training position.

 Applicants within four (4) months of graduation are encouraged to apply.